-Located on the east coast of Australia, Sydney has some of the most stunning public pools in the country.
+Located on the beautiful east coast of Australia, Sydney has some of the most stunning public pools in the country.

 Sydney’s Royal Botanic Gardens with the sparkling Andrew Boy Charlton Pool. © Ethan Rohloff for Destination NSW